telefonicaid/fiware-orion/doc/manuals/orion-api.md

 Current Orion implementation supports `update` and `append`.
 The `delete` case will be supported upon completion of [this issue](https://github.com/telefonicaid/fiware-orion/issues/1494).

+## Ambiguous subscription status `failed` not used

+The original NGSIv2 specification describes `failed` value for `status` field in subscriptions:

+> `status`: [...]
+Also, for subscriptions experiencing problems with notifications, the status
+> is set to `failed`.
+As soon as the notifications start working again, the status is changed back to `active`.

+Status `failed` was removed in Orion 3.4.0 due to it is ambiguous:

+* `failed` may refer to an active subscription (i.e. a subscription that will trigger notifications upon entity updates) which last notification sent was failed
+* `failed` may refer to an inactive subscription (i.e. a subscription that will not trigger notifications upon entity update) which was active in the past and which last notification sent in the time it was active was failed

+In other words, looking to status `failed` is not possible to know if the subscription is currently active or inactive.

+Thus, `failed` is not used by Orion Context Broker and the status of the subscription always clearly specifies if the subscription is `active` (including the variant [`oneshot`](#oneshot-subscriptions)) or `inactive` (including the variant `expired`).
+You can check the value of `failsCounter` in order to know if the subscription failed in its last notification or not (i.e. checking that `failsCounter` is greater than 0).

 # API Routes

 ## Group API Entry Point